 The typical Shounen Manga has a formula: Story intro, fight, lose, train, win, story, stronger fight, lose, train, win, story, end.
 This isn’t just limited to battle anime.
 And it definitely just isn’t limited to Shounen Manga.
 I’m sure even sailor moon had her own bouts of training.
 This also isn’t limited to anime at all.
 Think of some of your favorite movies or books.
 Does a certain famous montage come to mind?

-Many of you love watching this type of stuff.
+This is good stuff.
 You are moved by it.
 It can bring a tear to your eyes.

 And yet . . .